Sticky Toffee Pudding

 - 100 g Soft Dark Brown Sugar

-- Pre-heat your oven to 180°c (160°c for fan assisted oven or Gas Mark 4).
-Grease a square 8 inch baking tin with butter/margarine and dust it with a little flour too.
+- Preheat your oven to 180ยฐc (160ยฐc for fan-assisted ovens, Gas Mark 4 or 350ยฐF).
+Grease a square 20x20cm (8-inch) baking tin with butter/margarine and dust it with a little flour.
 Set aside.

 - Place the dates and water into a small pan and bring to a boil.
 Turn down the heat to a simmer for a minute before removing from the heat and setting aside to steep.